 Emu28 is based on the sources of Emu48 and is an emulator for the Hewlett Packard Clamshell calculators HP18C and HP28C hardware.
 These calculators are based on the 1LK7 Saturn CPU, the 1LP2 Centipede and 1LP4 ROM chips.
 The HP18C isn't tested, because I have no ROM image of it.

 A big thank to Cyrille de Brebisson for his technical assistance and to Jean-Francois Garnier for his work on the HP28C.
+Lode Vandevenne spent the PNG image decoder.
 Also thanks to Sebastien Carlier for his Emu48 v1.0, without him this emulator would never have been created.
 And finally I want to thank all the unnamed authors for publishing material about this calculators.

 ROM images are valid in a packed (even address lower nibble, odd address higher nibble) or unpacked (one nibble per byte with even address first) form.
 They can be validated with the CHAMPCHK.EXE command line utility.
+CHAMPCHK.EXE is part of the Emu28 installation package or of binary distribution.
 To do that, start a Command Prompt while running Windows, and type:

 where <image-file> is the ROM image you want to test.
-As result you will get a report of the ROM checksums.
+As result you will get a report of the Checksum check.

-To install Emu28, just unzip the emulator and the required emulator skins into an empty directory.
-Finally copy your ROM images into this directory and adjust the ROM image name to the name used in th corresponding KML script.
+To install Emu28, unzip the emulator and the required emulator skins into an empty directory or use the Emu28 installer package.
+Finally copy your ROM images into this directory and adjust the ROM image name to the name used in the corresponding KML script.
 When you first run Emu28, it will detect the directory in which you installed it, and will write the configuration to the registry at HKCU\Software\Emu28.

 When Emu28 is installed and you have put the valid ROM image(s) into your Emu28 installation directory, you can start Emu28.
 You'll see a "Choose Your KML Script" box.

-KML scripts in fact define the visual aspect of Emu28, the behavior of the buttons, of the keyboard, ...
-It's a GREAT way to customize your copy of Emu28.
+KML (Keyboard Mapping Language) scripts define the visual aspects of Emu28, the behaviour of the buttons, of the keyboard, ...
+It's a great way to customize your copy of Emu28.

-Check that the path in the "Emu28 Directory" text area is correct.
-Modify it if the directory in which you installed Emu28 is not the directory displayed.
-Click the refresh button ("V") after modifying it to update the list box or use the ("...") button to start the directory browser.
+Check in this dialog that the path in the "Emu28 Directory" text area points to the directory in which you installed the Emu28 KML files.
+Click the refresh button ("V") after modifying the directory path manually to update the list box or use the ("...") button to start a directory browser.

 Choose a KML script in the list box for your calculator ROM you put into Emu28's directory.